Shinobi III: Return of the Ninja Master: Reception

 Shinobi III: Return of the Ninja Master received critical acclaim.
 MegaTech magazine praised the game's new attacks and moves, but criticised that it was "not as hard as The Revenge of Shinobi".
 Mega said that "beyond the tricky bosses, this is far too easy".
 An IGN review by Levi Buchanan called it "a legit Genesis great, one of the better action games for the 16-bit console of yesteryear", even if the iPhone version was deemed just "okay".
+Power Unlimited gave the Mega Drive version a score of 90% summarizing: "Shinobi III is a massive improvement over its predecessor, Revenge of Shinobi.
+It's a bit easier, but the game moves faster and is therefore less frustrating.
+Everything from graphics to fighting techniques are fine.
+Addictive game!"

 Complex rated it the third best game on the Sega Genesis, stating: "The only drawback?
 The last level was freaking impossible!"
 Retro Gamer included it among their top ten Mega Drive games.
+In 2023, both Nintendo Life and GameSpot ranked the game among top 15 Mega Drive/Genesis games.